Prepaid SIM Cards for Singapore – Index

 SIM cards valid for 180 days

 If you want a SIM card that is valid for more than a week or two, both Singtel and StarHub offer products that last for up to 180 days.
-The Singtel hi! $38, for example, lasts up to 180 days and gives you 3 GB local data and Malaysia data.
-The cost is, as you can see, SGD 38 which equals to around USD 27.
+The Singtel hi! $38, for example, lasts up to 180 days and gives you 3 GB of local data and Malaysia data.
+The cost is, as you can see, SGD 38 which equals around USD 27.

 The StarHub’s Happy $15, on the other hand, is valid for 180 days and gives you 2.2 GB local data (free usage of Wechat, Whatsapp, Line).
 This SIM card costs SGD 15, which is around USD 11.